JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 ***

-Flash forward a few weeks and while out shopping with my dad around Brighton 6th Street I asked if we could stop inside of a stationery store called “Cameo” so I could see what I could see and he agreed.
+Flash forward a few days and while out shopping with my dad around Brighton 6th Street I asked if we could stop inside of a stationery store called “Cameo” so I could see what I could see and he agreed.

 I went inside and poked around to see what I could see.
 But it seemed like the same batch of the same old same old and such and nothing that interested me… Until I spied something on a rack, right next to piles of number candles: A pack of trick candles.
 I was shocked!
 This place had those candles?
 I had to score some!